 Prospect is a very small borough located in the state of Pennsylvania.
 With a population of 1,098 people and just one neighborhood, Prospect is the 805th largest community in Pennsylvania.

-Prospect is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Prospect is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Prospect is a borough of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Prospect who work in office and administrative support (16.74%), management occupations (14.23%), and sales jobs (11.51%).

-A relatively large number of people in Prospect telecommute to their jobs.
-Overall, about 11.16% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.16% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Prospect is a great place for families with children to consider.
 First of all, many other families with children live here, making Prospect a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Prospect has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Prospect’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.